 The severity of the condition and symptoms depends on how much of the heart's pumping capacity has been compromised.

-The symptoms of heart failure may resemble other conditions or medical problems.
-Always consult your health care provider for a diagnosis.
+The symptoms of heart failure may look like other conditions or medical problems.
+Always talk to your healthcare provider for a diagnosis.

 Echocardiogram (also called echo).
-A noninvasive test that uses sound waves to evaluate the motion of the heart's chambers and valves.
+This noninvasive test uses sound waves to evaluate the motion of the heart's chambers and valves.
 The echo sound waves create an image on the monitor as an ultrasound transducer is passed over the heart.
+This shows how well the heart pumps.
+It also shows the thickness of the heart walls, and if the heart is enlarged.
+It is one of the most useful tests because it shows a great deal of information about the heart's function and helps guide treatment decisions.

 BNP testing.
-B-type natriuretic peptide (BNP) is a hormone released from the ventricles in response to increased wall tension (stress) that occurs with heart failure.
-BNP levels rise as wall stress increases.
+B-type natriuretic peptide (BNP) is a hormone released from the ventricles that occurs with heart failure.
 BNP levels are useful in the rapid evaluation of heart failure.
 In general, the higher the BNP levels, the worse the heart failure.
+BNP is measured from a blood sample.

 Losing weight (if overweight) and increasing moderate exercise